Getting out into the wilderness, and the life giving, oxygen-rich air of the forrest, is like nothing else.

 There’s so much to look at when you escape the gym.
 Instead of fixating on that sports’ channel nobody really seems to be watching, take in the smells, and the constant scenery change outdoors.
 Nature is stimulating to the mind, and can keep you inspired and motivated to keep going.
 I used to need my iPod to keep me going on the indoor treadmill, but find the sounds of wilderness (birds singing, rushing water, even the rain) so much better at pushing me along.

 Evidence continues to prove that outdoor activity increases the feel good hormone – serotonin.
-So, not only do you get fit, but you finnish your outdoor workout in a fantastic mood.
+So, not only do you get fit, but you finish your outdoor workout in a fantastic mood.
 It’s a win, win.

 Gym memberships can be costly, and who doesn’t love saving a buck?